mimiyin/coding-for-emotional-impact/Syllabus.md

 ##### HW 6: Apply to your medium of choice.

 ### Week 7: Unpredictaprobability
-- Using probability to generate "unpredictable" patterns that disorient destabilize.
+- Using probability to generate "unpredictable" patterns that disorient and destabilize.

 ##### HW 7: Apply to your medium of choice.